brandon-schabel/bun-nook-kit-docs/README.md

 The goal of BNK is to provide a set of tools in which a developer can rapidly develop full-stack interactive JavaScript application with no additional dependencies, BNK relies on nothing but the APIs provided by Bun.
 Bun is now on >1.0 and is stable and as such BNK is focusing on providing a stable 1.0 release to lock in the APIs.

-## Use What You need
+### Use What You need
-### Build a full stack server with templating - using the  with the
+#### Build a full stack server with templating:
+Example of how you use the following modules to build out a full stack server
 - [Server Module](readmes/server.md)   handle the application business logic - generate webpages on the server with...
 - [HTMLody Module](readmes/htmlody.md) HTML templating with JSON object syntax.
 With a Tailwind-like CSS utility library!
 - [SQLite Module](readmes/sqlite.md) store permanent data!